telerik/winforms-docs/gridview/populating-with-data/binding-to-entityframework-using-database-first-approach.md

 >note When binding RadGridView we will be using the Local property of DbSet.
 The Local property provides access to the data without a query being sent to the database.
-It is also in sync with the
+It is also in sync with the DbSet.
-                DbSet.
 For example, if an entry is deleted from the Local property,  the next time a query is executed it will be deleted from the database.
 >

-1. Add the following code to your Form’s constructor:#_[C#]_
+2\.
+Add the following code to your Form’s constructor:

 {{source=..\SamplesCS\GridView\PopulatingWithData\BindingToEntityFrameworkDatabaseFirst.cs region=addDataSource}}
 {{source=..\SamplesVB\GridView\PopulatingWithData\BindingToEntityFrameworkDatabaseFirst.vb region=addDataSource}}